-2.7.
-Programme directors of the Doctoral School
+2.7 Programme Directors of the Doctoral School

 The Head of the DSBM shall be assisted by programme directors in his/her tasks related to management, evaluation and quality assurance.
-The Programme Directors are appointed or dismissed by the Director General of Corvinus Doctoral Schools on the recommendation of the Head of the DSBM, and the Council of DSBM shall give its opinion on the submissions related to such persons.
+The Programme Directors are appointed or dismissed by the Dean of Corvinus Doctoral Schools on the recommendation of the Head of the DSBM, and the Council of DSBM shall give its opinion on the submissions related to such persons.
 The mandate of programme directors is for 5 years, and can be extended on multiple occasions.
 Programme directors are full-time lecturers, employees of CUB belonging to the research category and are holders of an academic degree.

-1) Tasks of the General Programme Director:
+1) Tasks of the Quality Assurance Programme Director:

-- a) as the deputy of the Head of the DSBM, he/she shall act as the general representative of the Doctoral School at university events, meetings, conferences and discussions, and act in issues delegated to him/her by the Head of DS. - b) he/she shall represent the Doctoral School in international organisations, at international scientific and professional events, meetings and conferences, - c) in cooperation with the Head of the DSBM, he/she shall be involved in the preparation of the meetings of the Council of Doctoral School and in implementing the decisions. - d) in cooperation with the Head of the DSBM, he/she shall produce the drafts of the strategic documents and reports of the Doctoral School.
+- a) as the deputy of the Head of the DSBM, he/she shall act as the general representative of the Doctoral School at university events, meetings, conferences and discussions, and act in issues delegated to him/her by the Head of DS, - b) in cooperation with the Head of the DSBM, he/she shall be involved in the preparation of the meetings of the Council of Doctoral School and in implementing the decisions, - c) in cooperation with the Head of the DSBM, he/she shall produce the drafts of the strategic documents and reports of the Doctoral School. - d) he/she shall represent the Doctoral School in international organisations, at international scientific and professional events, meetings and conferences, - e) he/she shall support the implementation of the quality assurance objectives of the DSBM; - f) he/she shall facilitate the implementation of the evaluation process of supervisors and lecturers: - g) he/she shall take part in the evaluation mechanisms ensuring PhD students' progress in research; - h) he/she shall assist PhD students in joining research projects, encourage their participation in foreign study visits.

-2) Tasks of the Studies Programme Director:
+2) Tasks of the Studies Programme Director

-a) for the efficient administration of study matters, he/she shall interact with the PhD students of the Doctoral School and with the University Doctoral Office,

-- b) he/she shall participate in the organisation of the doctoral programme, assist in the implementation of the programme in accordance with the operational curriculum and the timetable, and in the maintenance of learning discipline, - c) he/she shall make decisions on the granting of study, research, teaching and publication credits to PhD students, - d) he/she shall participate in the meetings of the Council of the Doctoral School, get involved in drafting submissions related to study matters.
+- a) for the efficient administration of study matters, he/she shall interact with the PhD students of the Doctoral School and with the University Doctoral Office, - he/she shall participate in the organisation of the doctoral programme, assist in the implementation of the programme in accordance with the operational curriculum and the timetable, and in the maintenance of learning discipline, - he/she shall make decisions on the granting of study, research, teaching credits and publication scores to PhD students, he/she shall check the fulfilment of criterion requirements. - d) he/she shall participate in the meetings of the Council of the Doctoral School, get involved in drafting submissions related to study matters.